samfitgen/trgen/docs/Enthusiast-Maintenance-Mid_Volume_II.md

 > 30-second On-segments at 130% FTP, set 3 consists of 45-second On-segments at
 > 120% FTP and set 4 consists of 18-second On-segments at 140% FTP.
 >
-> All recoveries between sets are a little over 5 minutes long.
+> All recoveries between sets are a 7 minutes long.

 ### Wednesday